Skip to content

 What About Contributing for 2026 at the Same Time?

-If cash flow allows, consider contributing to both years before April 15: one contribution counts for 2025, and another starts your 2026.
+If cash flow allows, consider making both contributions before April 15: one for 2025, one to start 2026.

 The Bottom Line

-Evan Hammond is the founder of Sage Street Wealth, a fee-based fiduciary wealth management firm in Reno, Nevada, specializing in financial planning for families with charitable intent.
+Evan Hammond is the founder of Sage Street Wealth, a fee-based fiduciary wealth management firm in Reno, Nevada, specializing in wealth planning for charitably inclined families.